bbcf/bs/README.md

 Description
 ====================
 `bs` is for BioScript, It is a web application which have the purpose to build a common interface for job processing.
-It is accessible from command line and from forms, and allows you to easily add your own methods.
+It is accessible from command line and graphical interface.
+It's easily pulgable in any application and it allows to deploy new operations fast.

 More documentation can be found on [BBCF website](http://bbcf.epfl.ch/bs/).